hofstadter-io/hof/docs/content/getting-started/modules.md

 Every __hof generator__ is also a __CUE module__,
 and in fact, many of hof's other features can be used from the module system too.
+Hof & CUE's modules serve the same purpose as other languages, allowing to to version, share, and reuse code.

-"`hof mod`" is the subcommand based on Go modules for working with CUE modules and managing dependencies.
+"`hof mod`" is the subcommand for working with modules and dependencies.
-The logic and format is the same, with much code shared between the implementations.
-Currently, while CUE is module aware and supports imports, it does not yet have dependency management, but it will work the same as well.
-This page has a brief overview.
-The commands will be repeated when you need to run them on other pages.
+The implementation is based on Go modules.

-The name of a module must be the same the git repository.
+The name of a module should be the same the git repository.
-`hof` talks directly to git repositories and many of `hof`'s commands will accept repositories as input too.
+`hof` talks directly to git repositories and many of `hof`'s commands will accept modules as an input argument too.

 ##### [To learn more, see the modules section](/modules/).